edoardocattapan/ardo.github.io/about.md

 permalink: /about/
 ---

-Welcome to my Github repository.
+Here you can read about some ideas I have been thinking.
-Here you can read about some projects I am working on.
+Make of them what you wish.

 “A man may die, nations may rise and fall, but an idea lives on.
 Ideas have endurance without death.” ― John F. Kennedy